soilwise-he/SoilWise-documentation/tech/docs/index.md

 4. [Glossary](glossary.md)
 5. [Printable version](print_page) - where you find all sections composed in one page, that can be easily printed using Web Browser options

-## Terminology
+## Essential Terminology

-A full list of terms used within this Technical Documentation can be found in section [Glossary](glossary.md).
-The most essential terms are following:
+A full list of terms used within this Technical Documentation can be found in the [Glossary](glossary.md).
+The most essential ones are defined as follows:

   - **(Descriptive) metadata:**  Summary information describing digital objects such as datasets and knowledge resources.
   - **Metadata record:** An entry in e.g. a catalogue or abstracting and indexing service with summary information about a digital object.